 In Lean manufacturing, a device where a machine operative can signal that there is a quality / operational issue.
 This may also stop the production line.

-Stands for Customer, Output, Process, Input, Supplier, and is a high level overview of a process and its context.
+Stands for Customer, Output, Process, Input, Supplier, and is a high-level overview of a process and its context.
 COPIS is the customer focused version of SIPOC.
 See SIPOC / COPIS.

 Time planning chart showing the tasks, and when they are expected to be achieved, including the time relative to other tasks.
 See Gantt Charts.

 Literally change (Kai) for good (Zen).
 A mini Lean Six Sigma project which is designed to throw large amounts of resource at a smaller problem to get it fixed quickly.
 This contrast to a standard project where a smaller resource is allocated over a larger time period.

 Muda is a Japanese word, meaning waste – anything we do or use (in terms of resources).
 There are seven wastes – transportation, inventory, motion, waiting, overproduction, overprocessing and defects.
 See 7 Wastes (Muda).

 The maximum amount of value you can add per unit of input, to be contrasted with Actual Quality.

-Supplier, Input, Process, Output, Customer (COPIS is just the reverse) – a high level look at the inputs and outputs of a process
+Supplier, Input, Process, Output, Customer (COPIS is just the reverse) – a high level look at the inputs and outputs of a process.
+See SIPOC / COPIS.

-Six Sigma is a statistical term, which is the terms of Six Sigma means reaching this level is fewer than 3.4 DPMO (errors per million), which is a yield of 99.99966% without defects for a simple process with one opportunity for error.
+Six Sigma is a statistical term, which is the terms of Six Sigma means reaching this level is fewer than 3.4 DPMO (defects per million opportunities), which is a yield of 99.99966% without defects for a simple process with one opportunity for error.
 It is also the system where you can reduce the defects in your procedures to this level.

 The system of efficient manufacturing developed at Toyota which evolved into ‘Lean’.

-The entry level Lean Six Sigma operative – expected to have some knowledge of what is going on, but not to take part.
+The entry level Lean Six Sigma operative – expected to have some knowledge of what is going on, but usually not to take part.
+See White Belt page.